artemii-yanushevskyi/Tiny-Link-App/README.md

 * Link history
 * Single page view
 * Small alphabetical _tinylinks_
+* View statistics (_permission required_)

 # Debugging

 To debug the application I use Visual Studio Code.

 ## Setting up Virtual Environment
 To begin with, we need to have `virtualenv` installed.
-Creating virtual environment
+Creating a virtual environment

 ```
 $ python3 -m virtualenv env